-“Our original plan for Rich Strike was contingent on the KY Derby, should we not run in the Derby we would point toward the Preakness, should we run in the Derby, subject to the race outcome & the condition of our horse, we would give him more recovery time & rest and run in the Belmont, or another race and stay on course to run with 5 or 6 weeks rest between races.”
+“Our original plan for Rich Strike was contingent on the KY Derby.
+Should we not run in the Derby, we would point toward the Preakness; should we run in the Derby, subject to the race outcome and the condition of our horse, we would give him more recovery time and rest and run in the Belmont, or another race and stay on course to run with five or six weeks’ rest between races,” the statement said.

-Skipping Preakness decision and looking ahead to Belmont Stakes
+Skipping Preakness and looking ahead to Belmont Stakes

-“After much discussion & consideration with my trainer, Eric Reed & a few others, we are going to stay with our plan of what’s best for Ritchie is what’s best for our group, and pass on running in the Preakness, and point toward the Belmont in approximately 5 weeks.
+“After much discussion and consideration with my trainer, Eric Reed, and a few others, we are going to stay with our plan of what’s best for Ritchie is what’s best for our group, and pass on running in the Preakness, and point toward the Belmont in approximately five weeks.”

-You can argue the team is doing what’s best for the horse but not for horse racing.
-Fans always want to see the Kentucky Derby winner run in the Preakness and have a shot at completing the Triple Crown, which Justify did in 2018 and American Pharoah preceded in 2015.
-In 2019, controversial Kentucky Derby 65/1 longshot winner Country House skipped the Preakness.
+You could argue that the team is doing what’s best for the horse but not for horse racing.
+Fans always want to see the Kentucky Derby winner run in the Preakness and have a shot at completing the Triple Crown, which Justify did in 2018 and American Pharoah in 2015.
+In 2019, controversial Kentucky Derby 65-1 long shot winner Country House skipped the Preakness.
 You have to go back more than 20 years to find a previous Kentucky Derby winner (Grindstone, 1996) who skipped the Preakness.

 The past two Derby winners — Medina Spirit and Authentic — ran in the Preakness and skipped the Belmont Stakes.

 Rich Strike will run next in the 1 1/2-mile Belmont Stakes on June 11 at Belmont Park.